Ottoman entry into World War I: Russian threat

 Russia was the pivotal factor politically.
 When Britain was drawn into the Triple Entente and began to cultivate relations with Russia, the Porte became distrustful.
 The Porte had gradually drifted, with opposition from the parliament, into close political relations with Germany.
 The relationship between the United Kingdom and France had encouraged Italy to seize Tripoli.
 The Russians' desires for Straits for open access to the Mediterranean and Atlantic Ocean from its Black Sea ports were well known.
 Those conditions put the United Kingdom, France, and Russia against Germany.
 Even the pro-Entente Cemal Pasha recognised that the Ottomans had no choice but to agree with Germany and the Central Powers to avoid being left isolated in another moment of crisis.

 The Porte's policy would naturally be inclined toward dependence on Berlin.
 The Ottoman-German alliance promised to isolate Russia.
 In exchange for money and future control over Russian territory, the Ottoman government abandoned a neutral position and sided with Germany.

 Christians perceived as fifth column

 Violence associated with the Greek genocide had already begun before the assassination of Archduke Franz Ferdinand.
-A few months later, the Special Organization enlarged the scope of its anti-Christian activities into what would become the Armenian genocide.
+A few months later, the Special Organization enlarged the scope of its anti-Christian activities into what would become the Armenian genocide and Assyrian genocide.